agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 It shows the amount of light (flux) the telescope saw as a function of the wavelength of light.
 The data was only taken every few days, so to make the animation smooth we will linearly interpolate the data.
-We will need a function, `flux_from_day(day)`, that returns a numpy array of flux values for a specific day.
-The deatils of how the function works can be found in the [notebook][notebook].
+We will use the function `flux_from_day(day)`, which returns a numpy array of flux values for a specific day.
+The details of how the function works can be found in the [notebook][notebook].

 ## Blitting